digiaiiris/tuntilukkarihelp/README.md

 It not unusual to hear complaints after Teams or face-to-face meetings concerning the supposed way of reporting the consumed work hours. `Where I am supposed to record that meeting to in Workday?`

-> Launch the practice of marking the supposed work entry information in every meeting invitation you send.
+> Tip: Launch the practice of marking the supposed work entry information in every meeting invitation you send.
 Soon others will follow, noting by themselves how advantageous it is.
 Everyone attended will be able to record their work hours in a similar way, not needing to ponder by themselves over the proper project task target.

 Project tasks marked at calendar events also enable Tuntilukkari to make automatic suggestions concerning the time used for events.